-- OPTFLOW\USE\INITIAL\FLOW Use initial estimations stored in nextPts .
-If the flag is not set, then prevPts is copied to nextPts and is considered as the initial estimate.
+- OPTFLOW_USE_INITIAL_FLOW Use initial estimations stored in nextPts .
+If the flag is not set, then prevPts is copied to nextPts and is considered as the initial estimate. - OPTFLOW_LK_GET_MIN_EIGENVALS Use minimum eigen values as a error measure (see minEigThreshold description).
+If the flag is not set, then L1 distance between patches around the original and a moved point divided by number of pixels in a window is used as a error measure.